NihaallX/ratemyprof/README.md

 <div align="center">

-## 💝 Made with Love for Indian Education
+##  Made with need for Indian Education

 **Empowering students to make informed decisions about their education**